arnoldle/phplist-plugin-submitByMailPlugin/README.md

 Messages submitted via a UNIX pipe than through POP will be escrowed or processed immediately.

 Although I had given up this project earlier, I am again working on it, and have thus far have completed the user interface for configuring lists for email message submission.

+A Late Update

+May 8, 2015
+Development of this plugin is continuing.
+The latest version is based on the imap PHP extension and the PEAR mime decoder instead of the Manuel Lemos' libraries.
+Code development is very nearly complete at this point, although nothing has yet been added to the Github repository.

+Unlike Sawey's mail2list plugin, the submitByMailPlugin allows for attachments to messages.
+Each list may have a different email address for submission of messages.
+The disposition of messages is configurable for each list.
+Confirmation of submission may be required, if wanted.
+A list can be configured to save submitted messages as a draft, or to queue messages immediately if the message is acceptable with attachments in the form of proper MIME.
+Other plugins are given access to submitted messages at the time the messages are saved and when messages are queued.

+Current target dates

+May 15: complete writing the code and begin tesing June 15: complete local testing
+June 30: issue the first release through Github

+After June 30: deal with issues reported by early adopters